Seven Springs, Pennsylvania

 Seven Springs is a borough in Somerset and Fayette counties in the U.S. state of Pennsylvania.
 The Fayette County portion of the borough and resort are part of the Pittsburgh metropolitan area, and the Somerset County portion is part of the Johnstown Metropolitan Area.
-The population of the borough was 26 as of the 2010 census, compared to 127 at the 2000 census.
-Fifteen of the residents in 2010 were in Fayette County, and 11 in Somerset County.
+As of the 2020 census, Seven Springs had a population of 26.

 The borough limits encompass the majority of Seven Springs Mountain Resort in Somerset County, although the resort's business address may be listed as "Champion", referring to an unincorporated village located 7 mi to the northwest in Fayette County.

 The borough is served by the Connellsville Area School District.

 Geography

 Seven Springs is located at (40.022939, -79.292850).
 Most of the borough is located in western Somerset County, but a portion extends west into the northeastern corner of Fayette County.

 According to the United States Census Bureau, the borough has an area of 2.80 sqkm, all land.

 Seven Springs has the distinction of being, in elevation, the highest borough in Pennsylvania, at 2530 ft.
 It sits along the crest of Laurel Hill, a major north–south ridge of the Allegheny Mountains.

 The borough is mostly surrounded by Middlecreek Township, Somerset County, but also borders Jefferson Township, Somerset County, and Saltlick Township, Fayette County.